-Park Rangers supervise, manage and perform work in the conservation and use of resources in national parks and other Federally-managed areas.
-Park Rangers carry out various tasks associated with forest or structural fire control; protection of property; gathering and dissemination of natural, historical, or scientific information; development of interpretative material for the natural, historical, or cultural features of an area; demonstration of folk art and crafts; enforcement of laws and regulations; investigation of violations, complaints, trespass/encroachment, and accidents; search and rescue; and management of historical, cultural, and natural resources, such as wildlife, forests, lakeshores, seashores, historic buildings, battlefields, archeological properties, and recreation areas.

-At the lower grades, they also operate campgrounds, including such tasks as assigning sites, replenishing firewood, performing safety inspections, providing information to visitors, and leading guided tours.
-Differences in the exact nature of duties depend on the grade of position, the site's size and specific needs.
+Park Rangers perform a wide variety of duties in managing parks, historical sites, and recreational areas.
+They wear the prescribed uniform.
+Duties Park Rangers supervise, manage and perform work in the conservation and use of resources in national parks and other Federally-managed areas.
+Park Rangers carry out various tasks associated with forest or structural fire control; protection of property; gathering and dissemination of natural, historical, or scientific information; development of interpretative material for the natural, historical, or cultural features of an area; demonstration of folk art and craft; enforcement of laws and regulations; investigation for violations, complaints, trespass/encroachment, and accidents; search and rescue; and management of historical, cultural, and natural resources, such as wildlife, forests, lakeshores, seashores, historic buildings, battlefields, archeological properties, and recreation areas.
+At the lower grades, they also operate campgrounds, including such tasks as assigning sites, replenishing firewood; performing safety inspections, provide information to visitors, and lead guided tours.
+Differences in the exact nature of duties depend on the grade of the position, the site's size and specific needs.
+Location Park Rangers work in urban, suburban, and rural areas.
+More than half of the Park Rangers work in areas east of the Mississippi River.
+Much of their work is performed outdoors, but often Rangers must work in offices, especially as they advance and assume more managerial responsibilities.
+During their careers, most Rangers can expect to be assigned to several different parts of the country.
+While we try to take into account each employee's preferences, we do not guarantee that a Ranger will remain stationed in only one area.
+Training